rsdmike/edgex-docs/docs_src/microservices/application/ApplicationFunctionsSDK.md

           username = ''
           password = ''
 ```
+!!! note

-> *Note: An empty path is a valid configuration for a secret's location*
+    An empty path is a valid configuration for a secret's location

 #### Getting Secrets